syncfusion-content/maui-docs/MAUI/Rotator/Populating-Data.md

 # Populating Data in .NET MAUI Rotator (SfRotator)

-[`SfRotator`](link) control supports binding to different data sources such as IList Data Source, Observable Collection Data Source.
+The `SfRotator` control supports binding to different data sources such as IList Data Source and Observable Collection Data Source.

 ## Through Binding